| The resins used vary. The earliest resins used, back in the 1960s,

 Once blisters in the gelcoat have appeared, a period

-of storage ashore, particularly in warm dry weather, may cause them
+of storage ashore, particularly in warm dry weather, may cause many

 The process of osmosis is fairly well advanced by